Settings & Preferences

 • Prune now — Immediately run the pruning logic instead of waiting for the next hourly sweep

 Individual sessions can be protected from pruning by enabling retention protection, regardless of their age.
-For full details, see the Archive Retention guide.
+Because archive already removes the worktree, retention protection is now a low-disk way to keep a session recoverable forever.
+For full details, see the Archive & Retention guide.

 Setting Scopes